torque-project/momentum/README.md

 * [Momentum Wiki](https://github.com/jkrueger/momentum/wiki)
 * [API Docs](http://jkrueger.github.io/momentum)

-Otherwise the CLojure documentation is a good resource, since the API tries to be as close to Clojure as possible.
+Otherwise the Clojure documentation is a good resource, since the API tries to be as close to Clojure as possible.

 * [Clojure Documentation](http://clojure.github.io/clojure/)